oreotikii/bambuddy/README.md

 ### K-Profiles (Pressure Advance)

 K-profiles store pressure advance (Linear Advance) settings for different filament and nozzle combinations.
-Bambusy lets you view and manage these settings directly on your printers.
+Bambuddy lets you view and manage these settings directly on your printers.

 #### Viewing K-Profiles